Submit Your Abstract

 • If your abstract is awarded an ORAL PRESENTATION then the 1st author will be asked to deliver an oral presentation at the Annual AGM of the IES.
 The oral presentation is a 10 minute oral presentation outlining the reason and aims of the research/audit, presenting the results and conclusion of the outcomes.
 The presenter will then be asked questions from the audience for 5 minutes.The time of the ORAL PRESENTATION will be in the IES AGM abstract book.
 Any enquires as regards oral presentations can be made.
 The O’Donovan Medal is awarded to the best oral presentation by non-consultant hospital doctor, basic grade scientist or undergraduate student.
 In the unlikely event the meeting is virtual only, oral presentations will be video to submitted in advance of the meeting with online questions in real time after the presentation.
 The required format for online oral presentations in this case is .mp4

 • If your abstract is awarded a POSTER PRESENTATION, poster boards will be at the meeting and are A0 portrait format.
 Please bring your own velcro with you to stick your poster onto the poster board.
 The Montgomery Medal is award to the best poster presented by a non-consultant hospital doctor, basic grade scientist or undergraduate student.
-It is anticipated that all poster presentations will be also available as electronic posters.
-It is also anticipated some posters will be electronic only posters.

 • If your abstract is awarded an ELECTRONIC POSTER, the preferred format is PDF in a landscape orientation to facilitate viewing on a computer screen.
 Details will be confirmed in advance of the meeting.
 If accepted for a physical poster, portrait orientation is acceptable to reduce the burden on presenting teams.